Understanding Liability from our Queens Car Accident Lawyers When a New York Car Accident Caused by Speeding Hurts You

 Injured in a New York Car Accident Caused by Speeding?
 We Can Help

 Our Queens car accident lawyers understand that it is frustrating to be injured in a motor vehicle accident caused by another motorist breaking the law.
 This is especially true of motorists speeding, an action which is reckless and entirely preventable.
-If you or a loved one were seriously injured or if a loved one was wrongfully killed in a New York car accident caused by speeding, ask our legal team at Cohen & Cohen Law Group, P.C. to help protect your rights to compensation by calling 800-247-8164 for a FREE case evaluation.
+If you or a loved one were seriously injured or if a loved one was wrongfully killed in a New York car accident caused by speeding, ask our legal team at COHEN & COHEN PERSONAL INJURY LAWYERS, P.C. to help protect your rights to compensation by calling 800-247-8164 for a FREE case evaluation.
 You may also use our convenient and easy-to-use contact us box available here to securely communicate with our firm.